londonhackspace/CNC/README.md

         * `cd /etc/ansible; ansible-playbook -D -l "cnc" lhs/site.yml`

-1. any CNC admin: turn on / reset the machine you want to be (re)installed.
-Hit F12 key so that boot options come up, select 'network card' (this works for the "Optiplex 760" (boxfordcnc), will be different for other machines).
+1. any CNC admin:

+    1. turn on / reset the machine you want to be (re)installed.
+Hit key so that boot options come up (F12 for the machine used for 'boxfordcnc');

+    1. boot:

+        a. network boot, automatic network install via Debian debootstrap: currently **not working** because the parallel port is not being detected.
+Also, the new version of LinuxCNC may not be available quickly enough as Debian repository.

+            1. select 'network card' (this works for the "Optiplex 760" (boxfordcnc), will be different for other machines).
 Select image "Wheezy i386 diskless" from list (*NOTE*, this is to be changed to a special image for this purpuse.
 See "Add a new netboot image" in [TODO](doc/TODO.md) if not done.)

                 1. `ssh root@<hostname>` (`<hostname` being e.g. `boxfordcnc`, using ssh key, run once first to confirm that you can log in, and to add the ssh server key)
                 1. run `make stage1` (or `make`) (TODO: how to specify host in question?)

                     * So see what's going on in stage1, `ssh root@<hostname>` then `cd stage1-logs; ls -lrt; less tmp.....`.
 This directory is currently persisted on the network image that's used, which may not persist or even be writable in the future.
 In case this happens, revert commit 184eeec28f771bec11b2c12a50f9b9dba7b9abe0.

+        b.
+LinuxCNC installation image from USB flashdrive

+            1. proceed via normal LinuxCNC installation; choose some user name and password (username doesn't matter, will be deleted later on).
+Reboot (no need to log in via the GUI, unless you want to see the ssh host key fingerprints via `for f in /etc/ssh/ssh_host_*_key; do ssh-keygen -l -f "$f"; done`).

+            1. install the ssh keys for root:

+                    scp authorized_keys $username@$hostname:
+                    ssh $username@$hostname
+                    sudo bash -c '(umask 077 && mkdir /root/.ssh) && cp authorized_keys /root/.ssh'

+                then log out again.

+            1. remove the installation user:

+                    ssh root@$hostname
+                    deluser $username

+                If it shows errors like "currently used by process 1234", run `killall --user $username`, then rerun the deluser command.

 1. a hackspace admin: run the general Hackspace scripts on the machine (there will be no `make stage2a` here, OK?)